dancasey-ie/irish_energy_assets/README.md

 ----
 The application was developed with two end uses in mind:

+decidedd to have index show the assets and provide the info seperatly.

 * To be used by grid operators, traders and end users to keep track of all the assets available similar to that developed by the Energy Web Foundation (https://energyweb.org/  ).
   Much of the Front-End design concepts were taken from images of their in development online platform.
   The Energy Web Foundation also uses json style data, which was more or a reason to use MongoDB as the database.